Review: Summer 2020

 - There is time to listen to God

-- There is time to reflect on themes and deeper issues or how we might apply lessons from the Bible
+- There is time to reflect on themes and deeper issues or how we might apply lessons from

 - There are child friendly sung worship songs that are linked to the weekly assembly theme.